-- 37.1 At every Scheduled Council Meeting the minutes of the preceding Council Meeting(s) shall be confirmed by resolution. - A copy of the minutes must be delivered or Sent Electronically to each Councillor no later than 48 hours before the next Scheduled Council Meeting. - 37.3 When the confirmation of minutes is called on, the Chair shall ask:
+- 37.1 A copy of the unconfirmed minutes to be sent electronically to each Councillor within three (3) business days following a Council Meeting. - 37.2 At every Scheduled Council Meeting, the minutes of the preceding Council Meeting(s) shall be confirmed by resolution. - 37.3 When the confirmation of minutes is called on, the Chair shall ask: